winterheart/RCG-Tr/README.md

 untranslated, translated and fuzzy.
 RCG-Tr uses only translated entries during packing.
 If entry in non-translated state, original message will be used (or English if there no such entry in original JSON).

+## License

+Copyright (c) 2020 Azamat H. Hackimov <azamat.hackimov@gmail.com>

+License GPLv3+: GNU GPL version 3 or later <https://gnu.org/licenses/gpl.html>

+This is free software: you are free to change and redistribute it.
+There is NO WARRANTY, to the extent permitted by law.